fabcolonna/polito-cas-landtiger-lib/README.md

 ![Pixellari 16](./Assets/README/fonts.png)

-### Images
+### GLCD in depth: image rendering

+Just like fonts, the GLCD interface also supports drawing images, in the form of C buffers generated by the Python script `img2c.py`.
+The script accepts any kind of image as input, and generates:

+- C buffer of **RLE-encoded** 32 bit values for (A)RGB information (A is optional, it's included only if the image has *meaningful* alpha data, i.e. it's not constant at `0xFF`);
-Just like fonts, the GLCD interface also supports the drawing of images, in the form of C buffers generated by the Python script `img2c.py`.
-The script accepts any kind of image as input, and generates a C buffer of RLE-encoded 32 bit values for RGB(A) information, alongside a structure of type `LCD_Image`.
-This structure is the only thing that the user needs to use explicitly in the project, and contains image metadata, like the width and height of the image, and a pointer to the array containing the pixel data.
+- a structure of type `LCD_Image`, which is the only thing that the user needs to use explicitly in the project, and contains image metadata, like the width and height of the image, and a pointer to the array containing the pixel data.

-The scripts outputs data in either RGB (24-bit) or ARGB (32-bit) format, depending on the input image.
-In case of the latter, the alpha channel is used to choose whether to draw the pixel or not.
-As of now, alpha blending is not supported: the alpha channel is used only to decide whether to draw the pixel or not (so, it's either **fully opaque or fully transparent**).
+In the current implementation, the alpha channel is only used to choose whether to draw the pixel or not.
+In other words, alpha blending is not supported: any given pixel is either **fully opaque or fully transparent**.
 I plan to implement a more sophisticated system in the future though, with the goal of supporting background & foreground blending.

 > **Note**: Keep in mind that the GLCD driver can only handle **16 bits per pixel**.
 This means that the image will be **downsampled** from 24/32 bits to 16 bits.
 This can potentially lead to a loss of color information.